 Packaging and Unboxing

-We received our product quickly in just two days, and the retail packing box was inside of an Amazon shipping box.
+We received our product quickly in just two days, and the retail packing box was inside a brown Amazon shipping box.
 The unit arrived safely packaged and damage-free.

-Inside the box, these portable chargers arrive wrapped in bubble wrap with the main cord coiled for transport.
-There is no carrying case included, but the J1772 connector comes with an attached cap for protection.
+Inside the box, these Lectron portable chargers arrive wrapped in bubble wrap with the main cord coiled for transport.
+There is no carrying case included, but the J1772 connector comes with an attached cap for protection from dust and debris.

 We noticed that the enclosure of this Lectron charger is very similar to the Morec portable charger we tested several weeks ago.
 There must be a lot of shared components between these two brands.